InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Device storage duration and access disclosure.md

   <tr>
    <td><code>cookieMaxAgeSeconds</code>
    </td>
-   <td><strong>required</strong>
+   <td><strong>required if useCookies is set to true, else optional</strong>
    </td>
    <td>integer
    </td>
    <td>-
    </td>
    <td>The number, in seconds, of the longest potential duration for storage on a device, as set when using the cookie method of storage.
 A negative number or a 0 indicate session storage similar to the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie">Set-Cookie</a> spec.
-If a vendor only uses non-cookie storage the value should not be positive.  <em>Note: this only includes what is declared when the storage is set and does not consider duration extensions should storage be refreshed. </em>
+A "-100" value no longer indicates no cookie usage. <em>Note: this only includes what is declared when the storage is set and does not consider duration extensions should storage be refreshed. </em>
    </td>
   </tr>
 </table>